sethherr/ergodox_keymaps/README.markdown

 mac user.
 Ever evolving configuration.

-There are certain keys that I can't reach and hence don't use.
-Which is why they are dumb
+There are certain keys that I can't reach and hence don't use regulary and forget what they do.
+So I've turned them mostly into spacebar, because that never fucked anything up.